From top to bottom, clockwise: Cloche, Luca, Croix.

 Foil: Cloche and Luca.
 Princess/Pauper, Tsundere and Kawaiiko, Tsurime Eyes and Tareme Eyes, all the way to their hair ornaments; a sun and moon respectively.
 Heck, if one compares their hair and eye colors, they would notice that they are exact inversions.

 Princess And Pauper: Zig-zagged.
-Luca starts as the maiden and Cloche as the common girl when they're born, then they both become commoners after Alfman's coup, then end up swapping roles in the opening flashback, then both end up as the maiden, and well...it keeps going from there.
+Luca starts as the maiden and Cloche as the common girl when they're born, then they're switched, then they both become commoners after Alfman's coup, then end up swapping roles in the opening flashback, then both end up as the maiden and...it keeps going from there.